XUSean0118/DVSNet/README.md

 ## Train
 ```
-cd train
+cd train/
 ```
 ### step 1
-Generate testcases(confidence score) for training decision network:
+Generate testcases (X=flow features, Y=confidence score) for training decision network:
 ```
 python gentestcase.py --data-dir=cityscape_dir --data-list=cityscape_list
 ```
 List of Args:
 ```
---data-dir:     Path to the directory containing the dataset.
+--data_dir:     Path to the directory containing the dataset.
---data-list:    Path to the file listing the images in the dataset.
+--data_list:    Path to the file listing the images in the dataset.
---restore-from: Where restore finetune(segmentation + flow) model parameters from.
+--restore_from: Where restore finetune(segmentation + flow) model parameters from.
 --save_dir:     Where to save testcases.
---num-steps:    Number of generates testcases.
+--num_steps:    Number of generates testcases.
 --clip:         Trim extreme testcases.
 ```